-Employment Agreements and Change-in-Control Severance Agreements: We do not have employment agreements with any of our NEOs, but are a party to change-in-control severance agreements with each of our NEOs and other key officers and employees.
+Employment Agreements and Change-in-Control Severance Agreements: We do not have employment agreements with any of our NEOs, but are a party to change-in-control severance agreements with each of our NEOs.
 These agreements are designed to retain our NEOs in the event a change-in-control transaction is proposed.
-In such situations, the change-in-control benefit may alleviate some of the financial and career concerns normally associated with a change-in-control and assure our NEOs of fair treatment.
+In such situations, the change-in-control benefit may alleviate some of the financial and career concerns often associated with a change-in-control, and enable our NEOs to focus on the proposed transaction.
 For more information about the terms of these change-in-control severance agreements, see the section below entitled "Executive Compensation - Potential Payments Upon Termination or Change-in-Control."

-Section 162(m): Section 162(m) of the Code imposes a \$1.0 million limit on the amount that a public company may deduct for compensation paid to the company's principal executive officer or any of the company's three other most highly compensated executive officers, other than the company's chief financial officer, who are employed as of the end of the year.
-This limitation does not apply to compensation that meets the requirements under Section 162(m) for "qualified performance-based" compensation (i.e., compensation paid only if, among other requirements, the individual's performance meets pre-established objective goals based on performance criteria approved by shareholders).
-While currently 162(m) compliant, to maintain flexibility in compensating executive officers in a manner designed to promote varying corporate goals, the Compensation Committee reserves the right to recommend and award compensation that is not deductible under Section 162(m).
+Section 162(m): Section 162(m) of the Code imposes a \$1.0 million limit on the amount that a public company such as ours may deduct for compensation paid to the company's principal executive officer or any of the company's three other most highly compensated executive officers, other than the company's chief financial officer, who are employed as of the end of the year.
+This limitation does not apply to compensation that meets the requirements under Section 162(m) of the Code for "qualified performance-based" compensation (in other words, compensation paid only if, among other requirements, the individual's performance meets pre-established objective goals based on performance criteria approved by shareholders).
+Even if the Compensation Committee intends to grant compensation that qualifies as "performance-based" compensation for purposes of Section 162(m) of the Code, we cannot guarantee that such compensation will so qualify or ultimately will be deductible.
+Although the Compensation Committee may take actions intended to limit the impact of Section 162(m) of the Code, the Compensation Committee also believes that the tax deduction is only one of several relevant considerations in setting compensation.
+The Compensation Committee believes that the tax deduction limitation should not be permitted to compromise our ability to design and maintain executive compensation arrangements that will attract, retain, motivate and reward the executive talent to compete successfully.
+Accordingly, achieving the desired flexibility in the design and delivery of compensation may result in compensation that in certain cases is not deductible for federal income tax purposes.

-Stock Ownership Guidelines: We have adopted stock ownership guidelines of at least five times base salary for our CEO, three times base salary for our CFO and two times base salary for our other NEOs.
-These officers are expected to reach these applicable thresholds within five years of the guidelines becoming applicable to the officer.
-Unvested performance-based awards and stock options are not counted toward stock ownership requirements.
+Stock Ownership Guidelines: We have adopted stock ownership guidelines that require and ownership threshold of five times base salary for our CEO, three times base salary for our CFO and two times base salary for our other NEOs, with all NEO's targeted to reach these applicable thresholds within five years of the policy becoming applicable to the particular executive and from the date each executive first has shares awarded as part of their annual compensation.
+Shares awarded but not yet vested are included in calculating the required threshold.
 The Compensation Committee annually reviews executives' progress toward meeting these guidelines.
-Currently, the stock ownership of our CEO, CFO, and of Sean Covey exceeds their respective thresholds.
-Other NEOs are working towards meeting their thresholds within the allotted time.
+Currently, the stock ownership of each of our CEO, our CFO, Sean Covey and Shawn Moon meets or exceeds the applicable thresholds.
+Mr. Walker is working towards meeting his ownership threshold within the allotted time.